How do I check, clean and change small engine spark plugs?

 Note: NEVER clean a spark plug with a shot blaster or abrasives.

-If your spark plug doesn’t pass the tests above, you’ll need to replace it.
+If your spark plug doesn’t pass the tests above, then it has gone bad and you’ll need to replace it.
 This is one of the easiest steps in lawn mower or small engine maintenance.

 For pre-season tune-ups and end-of-season storage, consider a Briggs & Stratton® small engine tune-up kit that includes everything you need, including parts (spark plug(s), oil filter, air filter) and fluids (lawn mower oil, fuel stabilizer, etc) specific to your engine.